Women in Law Leadership Awards Alberta

 This award recognizes and applauds a woman who has demonstrated extraordinary leadership and contributions over a sustained period and throughout their career in one or more of several areas including: legal skills and capabilities, contribution to legal education and/or scholarship, mentoring of law students and junior lawyers, demonstrated leadership in law and diversity initiatives, and a commitment to being a positive role model for other lawyers.

-2024 WILL Awards Alberta Lifetime Achievement Award Winner Eileen Sasakamoose IPC
+2026 WILL Awards Alberta Lifetime Achievement Award Winner the Honourable Marina Sarah Paperny, K.C.

 For individual categories, members of the legal profession are nominated by a single nominator.

 Nominators must be members of the legal profession practising in Alberta.
-Nominators who are nominating in multiple categories must complete a separate nomination package for each category.
+Nominators who are nominating in multiple categories must complete a separate nomination package for each.

 Contributions to the legal profession are recognized in the following categories: